daos-stack/daos/docs/user/multi-user-dfuse.md

 dfuse.
 This administrator may choose to set this when creating pools.

-It is possible for a user to run multi-user dfuse and to do so purely to expose data in their own containers to other users, in this case the user running dfuse is the same as the user owning the containers so no modification of ACLs is required.
+It is possible for a user to run multi-user dfuse and to do so purely to expose data in their own containers to other users.
+In this case the user running dfuse is the same as the user owning the containers so no modification of ACLs is required.

 ### Automatic setting of ACLs.

 For containers the 'r', 't' and 'w' permissions are required on the container for the user running dfuse.
-When containers are created though the `daos` command using a path which resides in a multi-user dfuse mount then these ACLs are set automaticlaly by the `daos` command and this is reported to the user.
+When containers are created though the `daos` command using a path which resides in a multi-user dfuse mount then these ACLs are set automatically and this is reported to the user.
 (TODO: Check this is reported).

-If a container is created using a path not backed by multi-user dfure, for example on a per-user dfuse instance or where a `path` option is not provided at all then in order for anyone to access the container then the user will need to add this permission themselves.
-This includes the user that owns the pool, without the dfuse users being able to access the container it cannot server the contents, even to the container owner.
+If a container is created using a path not backed by multi-user dfuse - for example, on a per-user dfuse instance or where a `path` option is not provided at all - then in order for anyone to access the container the user will need to add this permission themselves.
+This includes the user that owns the pool.
+Without the dfuse users being able to access the container it cannot serve the contents, even to the container owner.
 This applies equally well to containers where the Unified Namespace link is created after the container itself is created.

 TODO: Check this, create a container single-user, access it via multi-user and check for errors,